Register company in India: Introduction

 Step 2: Reservation of company name before you register company in India

-- Tetra Consultants will reserve your preferred company name with the Registrar of Companies in India.
+- Before you advance to register company in India, Tetra Consultants will reserve your preferred company name with the Indian Registrar of Companies (ROC).
 This will be done through the Ministry of Corporate Affairs (MCA) portal.
 Company name registration must be completed within 20 days from the date of approval of the new name, otherwise the reservation will be released.

 Step 3: Preparation of supporting documents to register company in India

 - Before Tetra Consultants can set up your company in India, you are required to provide a list of required KYC documents.
 Some of these documents include the names of directors and identification proof.

 - Proof of the registered office address must also be provided.
 This should be in the form of the deed of the location, or a rental agreement.
 Utility bills of the office should also be provided, along with a No Objectification Certificate from the landlord stating his approval for the premises to be used as an office.

 - Upon receiving all the necessary documents, Tetra Consultants will proceed to draft and notarize the company’s Memorandum and Articles of Association.

 - According to the business activity and company structure, Tetra Consultants will also draft articles of incorporation, business plan and other incorporation documents required to register company in India.

 Step 4: Filing to register company in India

 - We will then proceed to file for registration with the Ministry of Corporate Affairs (MCA) portal.